kk-deng/Delivery-Route-Planner-TSPSolver/README.md

 # Delivery-Route-Planner
-Given a list of addresses in Toronto, this planner can generate the most efficient (shortest) route and output as excel file.
+Given a list of addresses in Toronto, this planner can generate the most efficient (shortest) route with visting the same location twice, outputting as excel file.

 <hr>